 Mastery is an ambiguous word raising the impulse of ownership and recognition, resonating something standing apart while representing a form of wholeness.
 What is it about mastery and mastery in storytelling that keeps me at this issue for so long?

 For me, mastery is about inspiration, a northern-star I can dream about and act upon.
-I want to help my audiences, including myself, touch our stars for the Read the rest of this entry »
+I want to help my audiences, including myself, touch our stars for the Read more »

 Press Play to hear Brother Wolf takes questions from his audience on the Art of Storytelling Show on how to work with Audiences This is 2 of 3 shows commemorating the 100th Anniversary episode of the Art of Storytelling with Brother Wolf Show.
 This Episode is podcast in 128 bit rate – this higher bit rate costs more to cast online – if you enjoyed listening to the higher quality show – perhaps you would consider purchasing your next download through the website….